How can emotions impact conversion rates and retention?

 1 – The importance of emotion

-The impact of emotions in the customer buying process has been the subject of much research.
+The impact of emotions in the customer buying process has been the subject of many research.

 For example, a study by Qualtrics XM Institute (on a sample of 10,000 American consumers in 20 industries), showed that individuals are 7.8 times more likely to try a new product/service and 7.1 times more likely to buy more if they feel a positive emotion towards a brand.
 Creating an emotional connection therefore builds a stronger and more lasting relationship with the customer.
 If the customer starts to feel that the company understands their needs, or that the gap to meet their needs seems simple and easy to fill, then the company has won: this famous emotional connection will be built and will be harder to break in the future, it is a real competitive advantage.